parthenon-hpc-lab/parthenon/doc/sphinx/src/nested_par_for.rst

 operate. ``domain`` specifies where in the ``MeshBlock`` you wish to operate, for example ``IndexDomain::Interior``. ``nkp`` and ``njp`` are the number of points in ``X3`` and ``X2`` respectively that are in the outer loop.
-All remaining points are in the inner loop.
-Typically ``MeshBlock`` index in the pack is also assumed to be in the outer loop. ``nkp`` and ``njp`` also accept special flags ``IndexSplit::all_outer`` and ``IndexSplit::no_outer``, which specify
+All remaining points are in the inner loop; each team will iterate over multiple `k` and/or `j` indices to cover the specified `k/j` range.
+Typically
+``MeshBlock`` index in the pack is also assumed to be in the outer loop. ``nkp`` and ``njp`` also accept special flags ``IndexSplit::all_outer`` and ``IndexSplit::no_outer``, which specify